-Artemis is a DNA viewer and annotation tool, free to download and use, written by Kim Rutherford from the Sanger Institute (Rutherford et al., 2000).
+Artemis is a DNA viewer and annotation tool, free to download and use from the Sanger Institute (Rutherford et al., 2000).
 The program allows the user to view a range of files, from simple sequence files (e.g. fasta format) to EMBL/Genbank entries, as well as the results of sequence analyses, in a highly interactive and intuitive graphical format.
-Artemis is routinely used by the Infection Genomics group for annotation and analysis of both prokaryotic and eukaryotic genomes, and can also be used to visualise mapped data from next generation sequencing.
-Several types/sets of information can be viewed simultaneously within different contexts.
-For example, Artemis gives you the two views of the same genome region, so you can zoom in to inspect detailed DNA sequence motifs, and also zoom out to view local gene architecture (e.g. operons), or even an entire chromosome or genome, all within one screen.
+Artemis is routinely used for annotation and analysis of both prokaryotic and eukaryotic genomes, and can also be used to visualize mapped data from next generation sequencing.
+Several types of information can be viewed simultaneously within different contexts.
+For example, Artemis gives you two views of the same genome region, so you can zoom in to inspect detailed DNA sequence motifs, and also zoom out to view local gene architecture (e.g. operons), or even an entire chromosome or genome, all within one screen.
 It is also possible to perform analyses within Artemis and save the output for future reference.